Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/sync-topics-from-cluster.md

      will now appear in the **Topics** menu, assigned to the chosen team.
-   - `Bulk Options` tab: Select all topics from the Kafka cluster at once, choose a team and save.
+   - `Bulk Options` tab: Select all topics from the Apache Kafka cluster at once, choose a team and save.
 The selected topics will now appear in the **Topics** menu, assigned to the chosen team.